Japan's unorthodox household goods champion rides a pandemic boom

 Iris launches more than 1,000 new products a year, which make up more than half of total sales.

-The firm's emphasis on simple design and reasonable prices has also proved a winning formula for companies such as furniture maker Nitori Holdings 9843.T and Uniqlo parent Fast Retailing 9983.T.
+The firm’s emphasis on simple design and reasonable prices has also proved a winning formula for companies such as furniture maker Nitori Holdings and Uniqlo parent Fast Retailing.

 Although the total Japan market for lines such as storage items has peaked, the company will continue to grow by expanding its product range, Ohyama said, adding that online shopping would help sales.